 Venous valves.
 Cross section of converging veins demonstrating the valve leaflets that permit only forward flow, proximally, toward the right heart.
 The arrows represent the directional flow of blood.

-Veins can be subdivided into central ...
+Veins can be subdivided into central veins and peripheral veins. ...